-We have performed the procedures enumerated below, which were agreed to by the Florida Tax Credit Scholarship Program, solely to assist the specified parties in evaluating The Maloney Foundation, Inc. d/b/a Dream Academy Schools' compliance with the requirements of Florida Statute 1002.421(1)(q) during the school year ended June 30, 2020.
-The Maloney Foundation, Inc. d/b/a Dream Academy Schools' management is responsible for compliance with those requirements.
-The sufficiency of these procedures is solely the responsibility of the parties specified in this report.
-Consequently, we make representation regarding the sufficiency of the procedures enumerated below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures enumerated below, which were agreed to by Step Up For Students Scholarship Funding Organization, solely to assist the specified parties in evaluating The Maloney Foundation, Inc. d/b/a Dreams Academy Schools' compliance with the requirements of Florida Statute 1002.421(1)(q) during the school year ended June 30, 2021.
+The Maloney Foundation, Inc. d/b/a Dreams Academy Schools' management is responsible for compliance with those requirements.